doodzik/CallBaecker/README.md

+# ATTENTION
+This repository is going to make a pivot. seek issue #2 for more information

 # CallBaecker

 Intercepts method calls inorder to save arguments and to allow to terminate function from within a nested method